ARM-software/ebbr/source/chapter2-uefi.rst

 EFI Conformance Profile Table
 -----------------------------

-The following GUID in the EFI Conformance Profile Table is used to indicate compliance to version 2.1.x of the EBBR specification:
+The following GUID in the EFI Conformance Profile Table, as defined in :UEFI:`4.6.5`, is used to indicate compliance to version 2.1.x of the EBBR
+specification:

 .. code-block:: c